 Woodbridge Animal Hospital is one of the area's only emergency veterinary hospitals that is open 24 hours a day, 7 days a week, 365 days a year.
-There is always an experienced, board-certified veterinarian with support staff on call, ready to help with state-of-the-art facilities and years of experience saving pets' lives.
+There is always experienced support staff on call, ready to help with state-of-the-art facilities and years of experience saving pets' lives.

 Your emergency veterinarian in Woodbridge, VA can help your pet with the following: